-This authorization would be granted for a 12-month period (valid through June 24, 2021) and shall not be used during a public tender offer by a third party.
+This authorization would be granted for a 12-month period (valid through June 14, 2022) and supersedes the authorization for the same purpose granted by Resolution 14 of the Shareholders' Meeting of June 25, 2020.

+This authorization shall not be used during a public tender offer by a third party.